99 Tracker

 videoTrackingDesktop.gif

-• 90% Understood the status of the package without any confusion.
+• 90% understood the package status without confusion

 0.6 personal takeaways